School Science Lessons

 Oysters in polluted water may accumulate cadmium.

-In former Communist countries that practice of collection of "night soil" as a fertilizer, caused cadmium pollution of low-lying agricultural soil.
+In former Communist countries, the practice of collection of "night soil" as a fertilizer, caused cadmium pollution of low-lying agricultural soil.

 Cadmium is toxic, because it competes with Zn and Ca and can deprive the body of zinc by binding with proteins instead of zinc.